 - Lock the kid in a room (throw in some food and water as well)

-However, that’s just one example, there are different aspects of Machine Learning and they’re darn interesting.
+However, that’s just one example, there are different aspects of Machine Learning and they’re quite interesting.
 But we’ll stick to the basics in this post.

 But today, Machine Learning is advancing at an unprecedented speed.
 We might not realize it but applications of Machine Learning are everywhere, for example,